-• Creation of employment and business opportunities.
+• Creation of employment and business opportunities, and opportunity for skills development and on-site training.

-- Impacts associated with the presence of construction workers on local communities. - Impacts related to the potential influx of jobseekers.

-- Increased risks to livestock and farming infrastructure associated with the construction related activities and presence of construction workers on the site. - Increased risk of grass fires associated with construction related activities. - Nuisance impacts, such as noise, dust, and safety, associated with construction related activities and vehicles. - Impact on productive farmland.
+- Impacts associated with the presence of construction workers on local communities. - Impacts related to the potential influx of jobseekers. - Increased risks to livestock and farming infrastructure associated with the construction related activities and presence of construction workers on the site. - Increased risk of grass fires associated with construction related activities. - Nuisance impacts, such as noise, dust, and safety, associated with construction related activities and vehicles. - Impact on productive farmland.

-4.3.1 Creation of local employment and business opportunities
+4.3.1 Creation of local employment, training, and business opportunities

-The construction phase will extend over a period of approximately 18-24 months and create in the region of 200-250 employment opportunities that will benefit members from the local communities in the area, including De Doorns and Touws River.
+The construction phase will extend over a period of approximately 18-24 months and create in the region of 200-250 employment opportunities that will benefit members from the local communities in the area, including Montagu, De Doorns and Touws River.
 These opportunities will include opportunities for low, semi and highly workers.
 Most of the employment opportunities will accrue to Historically Disadvantaged (HD) members of the community.
 A percentage of the wage bill will be spent in the local economy which will also create opportunities for local businesses in the local towns in the area.
 Given relatively high local unemployment levels and limited job opportunities in the area, this will represent a significant, if localised, social benefit.
-Based on information from similar projects the total wage bill will be in the region of R 30 million (2024 Rand values).
-A percentage of the wage bill will be spent in the local economy which will also create opportunities for local businesses in the local economy which will also create opportunities for local businesses in the local economy which will also create opportunities for local
+Based on information from similar projects the total wage bill will be in the region of R 25 million (2024 Rand values).
+A percentage of the wage bill will be spent in the local economy which will also create opportunities for local businesses in the local towns in the area.

-The capital expenditure will be approximately R 8 billion (2024 Rand value) and will create opportunities for local businesses.
+The capital expenditure will be approximately R 6 billion (2024 Rand value) and will create opportunities for local businesses.
 However, given the technical nature of the development most benefits are likely to accrue to companies based in the Cape Metro.
 The local service sector will also benefit from the construction phase.
 The potential opportunities would be linked to accommodation, catering, cleaning, transport, and security, etc. associated with the construction workers on the site.
 The hospitality industry in the area will also benefit from the provision of accommodation and meals for professionals (engineers, quantity surveyors, project managers, product representatives etc.) and other (non-construction) personnel involved on the project.
 Experience from other construction workers but also to consultants and product representatives associated with the project.